 Having a physical address can help more people discover your online address through search.

-Managing an omnichannel retailer business comes with its own set of challenges.
-One of the biggest is inventory management.
+Managing an omnichannel retail business comes with its own set of challenges.
+One of the biggest is inventory and order management.
 How do you keep track of stock when you’re selling through so many different channels?

 Poor stock management can mean you end up turning away customers when there’s stock ready to order in your warehouse.
 Worse, it can mean reneging on customer orders after discovering you’ve no stock to ship.

-That’s where Veeqo comes in.
-We help you manage your stock across a range of channels, including online and retail.
-Why not take a look at Veeqo features?
+That’s where Veeqo comes in – with our intentionally built omnichannel order management system.
+We help you manage your stock, orders and fulfillment across a range of channels, including online and retail.